 For AI, the focus has been on developing algorithms and systems that enable machines to have human-like characteristics in how they perceive the world, how they move, how they communicate, and how they play games.
 In recent years, we have started thinking about the societal implications of technology profoundly and seriously.
 This is a very important issue right now.
 Our society needs to be positively impacted by what we do.

-What are some of things that organisations can do today, on a practical level, to work towards having ethical and transparent AI systems?
+What are some of things that organizations can do today, on a practical level, to work towards having ethical and transparent AI systems?

 How can we actively prevent biases in AI systems, such as facial and voice recognition, for example?